Misconduct & Discipline

 1. PIB receives a complaint accusing a BPD member (the respondent) of misconduct.

-1. PIB Intake examines the complaint to determine which allegations are contained within it.
+2. PIB Intake examines the complaint to determine which allegations are contained within it based solely on the narrative of the complaint.

 3. If, during the course of the investigation, a PIB detective uncovers additional possible misconduct, then the PIB detective adds these allegations to the case.